 Education and career development for opportunity youth

-Goodwill addresses deep deficits in graduation rates by providing education, career development, and mentor programs to at-risk youth.
+Goodwill addresses deep deficits in graduation rates by providing education, career development, and mentor programs to opportunity youth.
 Goodwill’s Youth Career Development Program helps young people focus on their future career aspirations in order to ensure success.
-Goodwill youth specialists are licensed teachers, working in dozens of high-poverty schools across several school districts to provide direction and support to tens of thousands of students every year.
+Goodwill youth specialists are licensed teachers, working in dozens of high-poverty schools across several school districts to provide direction and support to tens of thousands of under-resourced students every year.

 Goodwill youth facilitators work in middle and high schools as teachers, interventionists, case managers, and resource specialists.

 Goodwill enlists the help of business professionals to be positive mentors to students, offering guidance and advice.